dsutclif/Prompt-Suite/PRIVACY.md

-# Privacy Policy - Prompt Library Extension
+# Privacy Policy - Prompt Suite Extension

 ## Data Collection
 This extension does **NOT** collect any personal data.
 All information remains on your device.